PaulHalloran/S2P3Rv2.0/README.md

 *Where **my_meterology_path** is location you specified as the 'output_directory' in the script with a name like 'process_x_for_s2p3_rv2.0.py', and **my_met_path_for_model_runs** is the location you want the model to read the files from.*

-*Note that there is no need to copy these files, you could just point to the location where they were produced if not undertaking muyltiple different runs.*
+*Note that there is no need to copy these files, you could just point to the location where they were produced if not undertaking multiple different runs.*

 ```
 cp /my_path/S2P3Rv2.0/forcing/s12_m2_s2_n2_h_map.dat /my_path/S2P3Rv2.0/model/domain/